fdeblasio/pokeemerald-expansion/notes.md

     - Replace Softboiled tutor since it's too limited
 - Options and Save Menu still green text
 - Bag background also green
-- Intro seems like it uses second frame of species
+- Oak intro seems like it uses second frame of species
 - Get rid of button explanation screen
 - Add Oak battle with remaining starter
 - Make Rival's teams less identical?
 Not sure if there's enough birds for that
     - Charmander team would have Rattata to not give double advantage against Bulbasaur
-- Change Rocker to intense music?
-- Add Team Rocket class to Scientists (and Juggler?) in Silph Co.
-- Add Dive TM
-- Add Mew
-- Don't remove Meteorite
-- Add version exclusives
-    - Including postgame
-- Remove duplicate GFX (for example, bald_man_frlg is just bald_man in the PR) and Trainer sprites
-- Improve Rod order
-    - Get rid of Super Rod entirely and just have first stage evos catchable?
 - Add Charms after Tea is taken
-- Add Wiglett/Toedscool?
-- Add Munna for Route 10 girl?
-Maybe a trade?
 - Decide if regional forms will be postgame or main game
     - Add Galarian birds to Sevii Islands?
-- Clean up duplicate FRLG trainer classes
-    - defines
-    - trainers.h macros
-    - Also there's the trainer class update PR
-- Port over Navel Rock changes
 - Rocker sprite renamed to juggler_frlg.png because rocker has new one.
 Make sure the rocker uses it
     - overworld
     - file definition for juggler
 - Rearrange opponents_frlg.h
+- Remove Rock Smash rocks and Strength boulders
+    - Check if any removals will cause weird progession
+- Get SS Anne to stay?
+    - Might cause conflict with Seagallop
+- Species defines
+- MAP_GROUP_AND_NUM
+- Update local Porymap
+- Rearrange encounter map order
+- Seafoam Islands Ice Cave MB
+- Figure out if this needs to be added to the battle_environment map?: #define MAP_BATTLE_SCENE_LORELEI  MAP_BATTLE_SCENE_NORMAL
+- Split out big map groups (like SS Anne)
+- Make surf/cave/fishing encounter rate similar to Emerald
+- Game Corner

+### Pokémon
+- Add Wiglett/Toedscool?
+- Add Munna for Route 10 girl?
+Maybe a trade?
+- Add Mew
+- Add version exclusives
+    - Including postgame

+### Trainers
+- Move TRAINER_CLASS_INFO defines out of if statement?
+That way, any game can have any class/pic?
+- Clean up some trainers like the rival's Abra specifying that only knows Teleport (since that would be the case anyways)
 - Create macros to standarize identical trainer classes (if possible)
     - Balls and money
 - Finish Poke Balls after Trainer Class PR
 - Condense FRLG Swimmers like you did for RSE
-- Remove Rock Smash rocks and Strength boulders
-    - Check if any removals will cause weird progession
+- Change Rocker to intense music?
+- Add Team Rocket class to Scientists (and Juggler?) in Silph Co.
+- Clean up duplicate FRLG trainer classes
+    - defines
+    - trainers.h macros
+    - Also there's the trainer class update PR

+### Items
+- TMs
+    - Add Dive TM
+- Add Pewter Crunchies to Pewter
+- Improve Rod order
+    - Get rid of Super Rod entirely and just have first stage evos catchable?
+- Don't remove Meteorite
+- Add Rage Candy Bars since Bruno's Fame Checker mentions them
+    - Rename to Rage Dumpling based on intended translation?

+### Field Moves
 - Figure out Cut
     - Early game will get a flag so to block stuff but so that future cuts will be permanent
     - Can replace Vermilion and Route 9 with NPCs